kavyadarsi1/StackOverflow-Analytics-using-Snowflake-and-DBT/README.md

 ### Project Phases:

-### Data Profiling and Business Processes Identification:  After data profiling and analyzing Stack Overflow's data we come up with 3 business processes to describe about the data
+### Data Profiling and Business Processes Identification:

+-After data profiling and analyzing Stack Overflow's data we come up with 3 business processes to describe about the data

 - **Post Quality:** Utilizing our "Vote Types, View Counts" dashboard, we'll track post quality metrics across different formats.
 - **Post Interactions:** Our "Post Interactio s" dashboard will allow us to monitor the engagements of various posts, focusing on comments, types of comments, their score and engagement levels.